ariansyahyutama/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-in this week-0,
+following are quick summary about week-0:
 * We are going to create conceptual, logical and physical design.
-I created the designs by using free lucid chart version.
+I created the designs by using free lucid chart version and handwriting for conceptual diagram
 * Setting up AWS account including IAM user and Gropus (I have the account already few months before the bootcampt was started)
 * Setting up Gitpod
-* setting budget and alarm
+* Setting budget and alarm
-*

 ## Conceptual Design
 I should not put a specific service in the conceptual design, general infomation for example Storage, Authentication or CDN should be good.
 ![image](https://github.com/ariansyahyutama/aws-bootcamp-cruddur-2023/assets/67248935/3b4b94d7-266b-4eb7-b878-8082bab1d71b)